catwell/www.warp10.io/reference/functions/function_VALUESPLIT.md

 signature: "[gts] label VALUESPLIT [gts split]"
 ---

-The function `VALUESPLIT` takes the GTS on top of the stack and split it into N distinct boolean GTS.
+The function `VALUESPLIT` takes the GTS on top of the stack and split it into N distinct boolean GTS, where N is the number of distinct values in the GTS.

 ## Example ##